-- (a) hotels or motels that provide similar housing commercially to the public on the same terms as they do to workers. - (b) accommodations subject to licensing as manufactured dwelling parks, organizational camps, traveler's accommodations or recreation vehicle parks and open to the general public on the same terms. - (c) manufactured homes or dwellings being moved regularly from place to place because of the work when at parks or camps meant for parking mobile vehicles and open to the general public on the same terms. - (3) Charging occupants for required services.
-Operators may not charge for services required by this rule (OAR 437-004-1120).
+- (b) [These rules do not apply to ]accommodations subject to licensing as manufactured dwelling parks, organizational camps, traveler's accommodations or recreation vehicle parks and open to the general public on the same terms. - (c) [M]manufactured [structures] homes or dwellings being moved regularly from place to place because of the work [are exempt from these rules] when at parks or camps meant for parking mobile vehicles and open to the general public on the same terms. - (3) [Scope.
+These rules apply to any labor housing and related facilities defined in (4) below used in relationship to agricultural employment.]
+Charging occupants for required services.
+Operators may not charge for services required by this rule (OAR437-004-1120).
 This prohibits pay-per-use toilets, pay-per-use bathing facilities or any other method of paying for individual service requirements.